MeVito12/Excluvia_Dashboard/SUPABASE_STATUS.md

 ## 🔄 Current Status

 ### Connection Status
+- Supabase API: ✅ Accessible and responding
+- Service Key: ✅ Configured and working
-- Database schema: ✅ Ready
+- Database schema: ⏳ Awaiting manual setup
 - Connection pooling: ✅ Configured
 - SSL configuration: ✅ Set up
-- Migrations: ✅ Generated
+- Migrations: ✅ Generated and ready
-- Environment: ⚠️ DNS limitations in Replit
+- Environment: ⚠️ DNS limitations for direct connection

+### Setup Required
+🎯 **Next Step**: Execute SQL schema in Supabase Dashboard

+The Supabase API is fully accessible and responding correctly.
+The database tables need to be created manually in the Supabase SQL Editor due to DNS limitations in the Replit environment.

+**Instructions**: See `SUPABASE_SETUP.md` for complete setup guide.

 ### Fallback System
-The system currently uses mock data due to DNS resolution limitations in the Replit environment.
-However, all database code is production-ready and will work immediately when deployed to a production environment with proper network access.
+The system currently uses comprehensive mock data while the database setup is completed.
+Once tables are created in Supabase, the system will automatically switch to using live database data.

 ## 🚀 Production Deployment